Editor’s note: This piece was originally published in March, 2016. We are republishing these timeless tips today in honor of World Breastfeeding Week.

-Let me start off with a disclaimer: I don’t believe in judging women for the way in which they nourish their babies.
+Let me start off with a disclaimer: I don’t believe in judging parents for the way in which they nourish their babies.
 Breast milk, formula, IV nutrition — we are all trying to provide for our babies in the best ways we can.

-In February 2016, the American Congress of OB/GYN (ACOG) released a statement outlining recommendations to OB/GYNs for supporting breastfeeding women.
-It discusses educating a woman about breastfeeding while she is still pregnant, strategies for support during and immediately following birth, and suggestions for post-partum outpatient support.
-It recommends that OB/GYNs champion public policies that protect a woman’s ability to maintain breastfeeding or pumping long after the delivery.
+In February 2016, the American Congress of OB/GYN (ACOG) released a statement outlining recommendations to OB/GYNs for supporting breastfeeding.
+It discusses educating a person about breastfeeding while they are still pregnant, strategies for support during and immediately following birth, and suggestions for postpartum outpatient support.
+It recommends that OB/GYNs champion public policies that protect a person’s ability to maintain breastfeeding or pumping long after the delivery.

-Most of the official recommendations are geared towards breastfeeding mothers, but women need more than didactics and spot-checks.
+Most of the official recommendations are geared towards breastfeeding parents, but people need more than didactics and spot-checks.
 They need a village.

-I was lucky to have an incredible support system, and with their help, I was able to achieve my goal of keeping my baby breastfed for a year — despite most of the obstacles listed above.
-So here are some non-scientific, completely subjective tips for a woman’s breastfeeding community.
+I was lucky to have an incredible support system when I was breastfeeding.
+With their help, I was able to achieve my goal of keeping my baby breastfed for a year — despite most of the obstacles listed above.
+If you want to help others do the same, here are some tips for a parent’s breastfeeding community.

-Breastfeeding and/or pumping can be incredibly lonely, and takes many hours throughout the day and night.
-Join her for a session or two.
+Breastfeeding and/or pumping can be incredibly lonely, and can take many hours throughout the day and night.
+Join them for a session or two.
 Just having someone to talk to during those times can make it seem less isolating.

-It turns out that breastfeeding makes women very, very thirsty.
+It turns out that breastfeeding makes people very, very thirsty.
 A large amount of water goes into producing breast milk, and dehydration is a common cause for decreased supply.
-But most women are too exhausted to even notice their own dehydration, let alone keep track of their water intake.
-Just keep refilling her cup, or bring her a cool new bottle so she can keep track.
-I drank anywhere between 4-8 liters of water a day while breastfeeding.
-So keep the water coming —she won’t even know to thank you for it until later.
+But most people are too exhausted to even notice their own dehydration, let alone keep track of their water intake.
+Just keep refilling their cup, or bring them a cool new bottle so they can keep track.
+I drank anywhere between four to eight liters of water a day while breastfeeding.
+So keep the water coming — they won’t even know to thank you for it until later.

-It turns out that breastfeeding also makes women very, very hungry.
+It turns out that breastfeeding also makes people very, very hungry.
 A large number of calories and a huge amount of energy go into producing breast milk.
-She may not have the time or energy for consistent, well-balanced meals.
-She is just trying to grab food in the margins.
-A well-stocked pantry of easy to grab snacks will make a huge difference.
-This is where a stack of lactation cookies (recipes online!) would really do the trick.
+They may not have the time or energy for consistent, well-balanced meals, or they may be just trying to grab food in the margins.
+A well-stocked pantry of easy-to-grab snacks will make a huge difference.
+This is where a stack of lactation cookies would really do the trick.

 At some point, you may find yourselves in a public space.
-Help her out.
-Does she want to use a cover?
-A second pair of hands, for fixing a wrap or helping out with baby, can be priceless.
+Help them out.
+Does they want to use a cover?
+A second pair of hands for fixing a wrap or helping out with the baby can be priceless.
 Not covering up?
-Be her advocate.
-Allow her to focus on the baby and do some crowd control if needed.
-Are you in public and a woman you don’t know is breastfeeding nearby?
+Be their advocate.
+Allow them to focus on the baby and do some crowd control if needed.
+Are you in public and a person you don’t know is breastfeeding nearby?
 Act normally and proceed with whatever you were doing.
 Don’t like it?
 Act normally and proceed with whatever you were doing.

-6. Give her gifts that keep on giving.
+6. Give them gifts that keep on giving

-There are some things that a new mother (or a newly breastfeeding mother) may not think of for the registry: breast soothers, lanolin, nursing pads, hands-free bras, nursing tank tops, extra pumping supplies, a hand pump, or a pumping bag.
+There are some things that a new parent (or a newly breastfeeding parent) may not think of for the registry: breast soothers, lanolin, nursing pads, hands-free bras, nursing tank tops, extra pumping supplies, a hand pump or a pumping bag.
 These aren’t exactly sexy gifts, but that’s what friends are for!

 This list is in no way complete, nor is it the only list out there.
 My hope is to expand upon ACOG’s guidelines in creating a culture of support.
-Whether you know someone who is breastfeeding (by being her spouse, family member, friend, or colleague) or are breastfeeding yourself, hopefully this list can help guide the village of which you are a part.
+Whether you know someone who is breastfeeding (by being their spouse, family member, friend or colleague) or are breastfeeding yourself, this list will help guide the village of which you are a part.